exphert/gramripper/README.md

 ---

 <p align="center">
 GramRipper is a Python-based tool designed to dump chat messages from Telegram bots using the forward method.
-It leverages the *Telegram Bot API* and *Telethon* to automate the process of capturing messages from malicious bots and forwarding them to your own Telegram account.
+It leverages the <b>Telegram Bot API</b> and <b>Telethon</b> to automate the process of capturing messages from malicious bots and forwarding them to your own Telegram account.
 This tool is particularly useful for analyzing or archiving bot interactions.
     </br> </br>
     <img src="https://img.shields.io/badge/Python-3.x-ebcb8b?style=flat-square"/>  <img src="https://img.shields.io/badge/LICENSE-MIT-blue?style=flat-square"/> <img src="https://img.shields.io/badge/VERSION-1.1-a3be8c?style=flat-square"/><br/>
 </p>